Disclaimer: Affiliate links help us produce good content. Learn more.

 |Netflix US||Yes (using selected servers)||Yes|

 This is time the victory cup goes to PureVPN.
-It unblocks Netflix US and other Netflix libraries with no trouble.
+While it’s not on our list of best VPNs for streaming, it unblocks Netflix US and other Netflix libraries with no trouble.
 However, accessing other platforms, except for Kodi, would not be possible.

 China and other restricted countries

-All things considered, we would easily choose IPVanish as the winner of this battle.
+All things considered, we would easily choose IPVanish as the winner of this comparison.